Pavankona1312/SoC2025-PokeML/week-1/training and testing files/README.md

   Dataset containing over 4700 samples for predicting house rent prices.
 Used for Task 1 Big Regression.

 - **trainst1.csv, testst1.csv**
-  Training and testing data for Subtask 1 (Parabola Classification) in Task 2 Basic Logistic Regression.
+  Training and testing data for Subtask 1 (Parabola Classification) in Task 2.

 - **trainst2.csv, testst2.csv**
   Training and testing data for Subtask 2 (Multi-Class Classification) in Task 2.